mapeditor/tiled/docs/manual/introduction.rst

-To make all our assets readily accessible from the :guilabel:`Project` view, as well as to be able to quickly switch between multiple projects, it is recommended to first set up a Tiled project.
+To make all our assets readily accessible from the :guilabel:`Project` view, as well as to be able to quickly switch between multiple projects, it is recommended to first set up a :doc:`Tiled project <projects>`.
 This is however an entirely optional step that can be skipped when desired.

 Choose *Project -> Save Project As...* to save a new project file.
 The recommended location is the root of your project, but you can place it